 This milestone was the result of an unprecedented collaborative effort in Panama, uniting the Ministry of Environment, non-governmental organizations, private companies, and local birding guides.
 Together, they coordinated logistics, outreach, and on-the-ground participation to ensure high-quality bird counts across the country, resulting in 430 new eBird users, a 212% increase in the number of eBirders over 2024.
 The combined action of these diverse sectors marks a new chapter in Panama’s commitment to conservation, eco-tourism, and birdwatching standards.

 This top-10 ranking underscores not only Panama’s unique tropical biodiversity but also the professionalism and passion of its birding guides and operators.
 It’s a testament to the dedication of all birding teams, who encourage high-quality data submission and support community participation.
-For this incredible collective achievement, we would like to congratulate our Canopy Family guides, the Ministry of Environment, Panama Audubon Society, the Euphonias team (a group of Panamanian women birdwatchers), Cornell Lab, Global Birding, Swarovski optics and all the incredible local guides and organizations involved.
+For this incredible collective achievement, we would like to congratulate our Canopy Family guides, the Ministry of Environment, Panama Audubon Society, the Euphonias team (a group of Panamanian women birdwatchers), Cornell Lab, Global Birding, Swarovski Optik, and all the incredible local guides and organizations involved.
 We are already looking forward to the next Global Big Day!